 Tonight

-Southeast wind 5 knots becoming south late in the morning, then becoming southeast early in the afternoon becoming east late in the afternoon.
-Patchy fog in the morning.
+Southeast wind 5 to 10 knots becoming south late in the night.
+Chance of rain showers through the night.
+Slight chance of thunderstorms in the late evening and early morning.
 Waves 1 foot or less.

 Basemap Options